OCA/social/mail_tracking_mass_mailing/README.rst

 Installation
 ============

-This addon will be automatically installed when 'mail_tracking' and 'mass_mailing' are both installed.
+This addon will be automatically installed when ``mail_tracking`` and ``mass_mailing`` are both installed.

 Usage
 =====

-From mail statistic object, you can see: - Email tracking state - Email related tracking object - Email related tracking events
+From mail statistic object, you can see:

+-  Email tracking state
+-  Email related tracking object
+-  Email related tracking events

-From mass mailing contact, you can see: - Email score, in order to clean up your lists from bad score emails
+From mass mailing contact, you can see:

+-  Email score, in order to clean up your lists from bad score emails

 Mass mailing emails are sent only to recipients once.
 If you want to send emails again to all the recipients, you must duplicate mass